SAP/sap-btp-service-operator/README.md

 ##### Secrets priority
 The following list shows the priority of the secrets that are used to authenticate the SAP BTP service operator:
-1. Explicit secret defined in the `ServiceInstance` resource
+1. Explicit secret defined in the `ServiceInstance`
 2. Default namespace secret
 3. Default cluster secret